 Monitor

-the international transplant activity |
+international transplant activity

 III. |

-of a database to optimize patient selection |
+Create and maintain a database to optimize patient selection

 IV. |

-of a database to ensure adequate follow up post-transplant |
+Maintain a database to ensure adequate post-transplant follow-up

 V. |

-as an investigative tool for reporting centers |
+Serve as an investigative tool for reporting centers

 Materials